polarbear945/NewtonsMethod/README.md

 It works on TI 84 Plus, TI 84 Plus C Silver Edition, and TI 84 Plus CE

-[Here](https://www.freudigman.com/post/how-to-install-ti-84-programs-from-your-computer)'s how to install it on a calculator.
+Download the latest version from [releases](https://github.com/polarbear945/NewtonsMethod/releases) and follow [these](https://www.freudigman.com/post/how-to-install-ti-84-programs-from-your-computer) instructions for how to install it on a calculator.